theinvertedform/umt.world/collections/_art/2021-03-14-my-first-film.md

 whose run of the American theatre circuit began in 2018.
 Performances continued through 2019, and the performance found a brief new home online at the beginning of the Pandemic Age.
 Anger revisited the work from 8 years prior, which she admits was bad and from which she has grown significantly, using the story of its production to at once critique the elitism of the film industry--and to offer a new vision for content in an exploding age of Online Content.

-During the promotion of her most recent short, "<a href="https://vimeo.com/201699985">My Last Film</a>," which premiered at the 53rd New York Film Festival in 2015, Anger found that the experience of producing an independent film on her own, as a sort of initiatory rite of passage, had not registered on her resume because it had not found distribution.
-"I made [Gray], it didn't go anywhere, and I felt really bad...I made a couple of short films, they got recognized...and then people started to talk to me about making my “first feature”...all these really great filmmakers were telling me, “You should go and make a film for $20,000 with your friends as your first feature.
+During the promotion of her most recent short, [*My Last Film*](https://vimeo.com/201699985), which premiered at the 53rd New York Film Festival in 2015, Anger found that the experience of producing an independent film on her own, as a sort of initiatory rite of passage, had not registered on her resume because it had not found distribution.
+"I made [Gray], it didn't go anywhere, and I felt really bad...I made a couple of short films, they got recognized...and then people started to talk to me about making my “first feature”...all these really great filmmakers were telling me, “You should go and make a film for \$20,000 with your friends as your first feature.
 Go make a mumblecore film.”
-I would try to tell people, “I did that already, and I didn't get any recognition, and actually now I want to make something for $1 million.”"
+I would try to tell people, “I did that already, and I didn't get any recognition, and actually now I want to make something for \$1 million.”"

 Who knows if Anger's sense for new media and the Internet would be as finely-tuned as it is, had her first film been picked up, and if she had been integrated into the industry at an earlier age.
 What "My First Film" does is revisit the body of the earlier work, updating it by typing alongside it and moving through the Internet, and her computer, bringing us into the experience written by her life at the time of its making.

-# Being Online

 In the early months of the Pandemic Age, Anger promoted a livestreamed version of her performance "My First Film" on Twitter, offering limited seating on a first-come, first-served basis.
 I was lucky enough to grab a ticket during the final week of performances.
 I received a link to a private YouTube livestream, where I found myself with approximately 60 others.
 When the stream begins, my laptop became a portal into Anger's.
 At this point I have become somewhat inured to the novelty of zoom conferences, and I am used to watching screencasts.
 This hits differently, perhaps because I use a highly customized, linux-based desktop environment, and she uses the proprietary Mac OS environment, which takes me by surprise.
 But regardless of why, the effect of the stream is far more emotional than any other similarly-framed piece of "content" that I have seen.

 The real purpose of this essay is to try to identify the aspects of the performance that really close it off as something "elevated" beyond your typical livestream.
 The second part is to show how the technology that permits this performances is ambiguous, but has historically been overtaken by capitalist institutions (After Benjamin).
 The third part is to try to identify something about these films that can impact how we understand Content.
 What is important and relevant about this particular work in an age when Online Content is blowing up to an insane extent.

-## Deeper into Video

 The argument is using Benjamin's concept of the aura, but applied to the institutions that have built up around certain forms--for example, the American filmmaking system.
 The possibilities of using new media to explore the artist's archive are an extension of how Benjamin understood photography in "The Work of Art in the Age of Mechanical Reproduction."
 There is the possibility for "the feature film" to become more democratic on the Internet; at the same time, there is an integration of performance, which is a hallmark of online production.